champost/demographer/README.rst

 If you do not have Python 2.7 installed, you can download it.
 The Anaconda_ Python 2.7 distribution contains all of the packages required for DemoGrapher.
 However, any Python 2.7 distribution should be fine.
-If you already have Anaconda_ Python 3.X (e.g., the Python 3.6 release of Anaconda) you can create a Python 2.7 environment using the directions in the `Virtual Environment`_ section below.
+If you already have Anaconda_ Python 3.X (e.g., the Python 3.6 release of Anaconda) you can create a Python 2.7 `virtual environment`_ that behaves like a separate Python distribution using the directions in the `Creating a virtual environment`_ section below.

 Once Python 2.7 (or a virtual environment with Python 2.7) is installed, you can install DemoGrapher from the terminal prompt in one of two ways: